-Jane comes downstairs, with a towel over her shoulders; she's just washed her hair.
-She's greeted by Signor de Rossi, who apparently has been waiting for her downstairs.
+When Jane comes downstairs, she's greeted by Signor de Rossi, who apparently has been waiting downstairs.
 They make small talk for a few moments and then there's an awkward pause.
 Jane asks, "Shall I call somebody for you?"